helios-h2020/h.core-Messaging/lib/src/main/jniLibs/node-addon-api/doc/setup.md

 The preprocessor directive `NODE_ADDON_API_DISABLE_DEPRECATED` can be defined at compile time before including `napi.h` to skip the definition of deprecated APIs.

+By default, throwing an exception on a terminating environment (eg. worker threads) will cause a fatal exception, terminating the Node process.
+This is to provide feedback to the user of the runtime error, as it is impossible to pass the error to JavaScript when the environment is terminating.
+In order to bypass this behavior such that the Node process will not terminate, define the preprocessor directive `NODE_API_SWALLOW_UNTHROWABLE_EXCEPTIONS`.